 International financial markets consist of mainly international banking services and international money markets.
 The banking services include the services such as trade financing, foreign exchange, foreign investment, hedging instruments such as forwards and options, etc. International banks provide all these banking services.
 The international money market includes the Eurocurrency markets, Euro credits, Euro notes, Euro commercial paper, etc.

 International financial markets, as we saw, can broadly be classified into international banking and international money market.
 Multinational corporations access the international markets more than anybody else.
 Traders or businesses having import and export transactions also have frequent access to these markets.

 International banking is quite different from domestic banking.
 As there are several services that international banks provide as per the requirement of the international environment.
 The following are such services:

-wish to open a letter of credit to be given to the exporter from another country.
-The importer is not known to the exporter and therefore the deal is routed through the banks.
+Importers and exporters require various trade financing services.
+An importer importing goods from outside may wish to open a letter of credit to the exporter from another country.
+The importer is unknown to the exporter, so the deal is routed through the banks.

 Hedging Exchange Rate Risk

 It is a known fact that dealing in foreign currency is risky.
 The reason for the risk is: the prices of currencies are very fluctuating.
 The price at which a deal is struck may not remain constant till all the transactions are over.
 It is the situation where hedging plays an important role.
 With the help of hedging instruments such as forwards and options, risks can be mitigated, and planned profits may be attained.
 Such instruments are the contracts that lock the currency prices on a particular day in the future.

 International Money Market